 The upshot is that your client could still make a claim against you - especially if the legionella bacteria that was missed ended in someone contracting legionnaire's disease.
 But your insurance wouldn't help.

 An extension to your professional indemnity policy to cover legionella assessments shouldn't be difficult to arrange.
 Just ring your broker and they'll do the rest.

 It might mean your premium goes up slightly, depending on your experience and likelihood of a claim.
 But it's a small price to pay considering the possible alternative.

-If you'd like any more information on cover for legionella assessments, you can give the team a call on 0345 222 5391.
+If you'd like any more information on cover for legionella assessments, give the team a call on 0345 222 5391.
 They'll be happy to help.

 Image used under license from Shutterstock.estate agentsinsurance explainedmanaging risk